maneesha/better_mapbox/reference.md

 * Set up my own mapbox accessToken

-* Move data to its own file
+* Move data to its own file  &#9733;

 * Add fields to geojson:
   * condition
   * description
-  * image
+  * image *NOTE: image is not necessary with if statement dependent on condition*

 * Inside `places.features.forEach`:
   * Add new vars: